GDQuest/website/content/open-source/guides/learn-godot/beginner/index.md

++++
+title = "Learn to Make Games with Godot: Beginner Edition" description = "This learning path and free guide is a curated list of free resources to get started with game development using the Free and Open Source engine Godot" author = "razvan"

+type = "post"

+date = "2019-11-06T13:12:32+02:00"
++++

 Do you want to learn to make games, but you don't know where to start?
 Do you have little or no programming experience?
 This guide is for you!